gradle/native-platform/readme.md

 ## Running

-Run `gradle install` to install into `build/install/native-platform`.
-Or `gradle distZip` to create an application distribtion in `build/distributions/native-platform.zip`.
+Run `gradle installApp` to install the test application into `test-app/build/install/native-platform-test`.
+Or `gradle distZip` to create an application distribtion in `test-app/build/distributions/native-platform-test-$version.zip`.

-You can run `$INSTALL_DIR/bin/native-platform` to run the test application.
+You can run `$INSTALL_DIR/bin/native-platform-test` to run the test application.

+# Releasing

+1. Create a tag.
+2. Build each variant:
+    * OS X universal
+    * Linux i386
+    * Linux amd64
+    * Windows x86
+    * Windows x64
+3. Build Java library and test app.

 ## Testing